stamhe/okcoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run DarkCoin-Qt.
+You need the Qt4 run-time libraries to run Okcoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/darkcoin-qt (GUI, 32-bit)
+- bin/32/Okcoin-qt (GUI, 32-bit)
-- bin/32/darkcoind (headless, 32-bit)
+- bin/32/Okcoind (headless, 32-bit)
-- bin/64/darkcoin-qt (GUI, 64-bit)
+- bin/64/Okcoin-qt (GUI, 64-bit)
-- bin/64/darkcoind (headless, 64-bit)
+- bin/64/Okcoind (headless, 64-bit)

-See the documentation at the [DarkCoin Wiki](http://darkcoin.info) for help and more information.
+See the documentation at the [Okcoin Wiki](http://Okcoin.info) for help and more information.